-The following bicycle, item BK-27000, has two Feature Groups, LIGHTS and BULBS.
-The option codes for each Feature Group are as follows:
+In this example, the bicycle, item BK-27000, has two Feature Groups, LIGHTS and BULBS.

+These are the option codes for each Feature Group:

 Lights Bulbs

 LT - Front Light HB - High Beam

 No selection No selection

 LIGHTS is an optional Feature Group.
 If a Light is not added to a configuration, a High Beam bulb may not be selected.
 To enforce this rule, an Exclude Qualifier String must be included that states: "When a Light is not selected, a High Beam bulb may not be selected."
 To accomplish this, place the F-BOM Blank Character (in this case, commas) in the LIGHTS Feature Group positions and the high beam bulb's option code (HB) in that Feature Group's positions.